Skip to content

 With information philosophy: Luciditao extensively uses information-theoretic tools (entropy, Bayesian updating, channel capacity), but it is not information reductionism; it insists on the irreducibility of experience (Postulate 5).

-With AI ethics: Luciditao includes an AI ethics dimension (§XIII, §IX), but its scope is broader, asking not only “how should we treat AI” but “what does human existence mean in a world where AI exists.”
+With AI ethics: Luciditao includes an AI ethics dimension (§XIV, §X), but its scope is broader, asking not only “how should we treat AI” but “what does human existence mean in a world where AI exists.”

 With Buddhism: Luciditao shares deep intuitions with Buddhism: impermanence (finitude, Postulate 4), dependent origination (emergence, Theorem T2), mindfulness (lucid awareness).
 But The Tao of Lucidity embraces rational formalization (which Buddhist traditions treat with reserve) and does not commit to any form of liberation or nirvana.

-Luciditao is not a translation or commentary on ancient wisdom but a discipline built from the ground up for the age of AI.
+Luciditao is not a translation or commentary on ancient wisdom but a discipline organized around the existential conditions of the AI age.

 Why does a new discipline need to exist?
 Because the emergence of AI has changed the basic conditions of human existence, and every existing philosophical tradition (classical or modern) was formed in a world without AI.
 Existentialism asks “how to live in the absurd,” but never confronted an algorithm that can analyze the absurd better than you can.
 Confucianism asks “how to be human,” but never confronted a silicon-based system that simulates “being human.”
 Stoicism asks “what is within your control,” but never confronted a recommendation system that silently shrinks the domain of your control.